 Joe Hill – A master storyteller, Joe is probably my favorite author right now.
 His short stories are inspiring and thoughtful, and his two novels thus far are brilliant.
 As much as I love his prose, probably my favorite work of his to-date is his Locke and Key graphic novel series.
 Check it out.
 You won’t be disappointed!
 And Joe is still early in his career, so we have many brilliant pages ahead of us!

-Jack Ketchum – Ketchum may be the best straight horror writer in the business.
-He has a bare bones, tight writing style that serves as a perfect companion to his taut stories.
+Jack Ketchum – Ketchum was one of the best straight horror writers in the business.
+He had a bare bones, tight writing style that served as a perfect companion to his taut stories.
 His fiction will grab you by the throat, look you dead in the eye, and punch you right in the heart.
 His book, The Girl Next Door, conjures a rich sense of dread unlike any other I’ve ever read.
 Brilliant.

 Katrina Kittle – A fellow Daytonian, Katrina is also a gifted writer.
 Her niche is wrapping engaging stories around pertinent social issues such as child abuse or HIV.
 If you ever have the chance to attend one of her presentations or classes, do it!
 You’ll learn a lot from her.